Brinkworth, South Australia

-Why not take a "Historic Walk" or ask to look at the locally-produced "Magpie Creek Junction" history book in the hotel and immerse yourself in memories of this former bustling railway centre.
+Why not ask to look at the locally-produced "Magpie Creek Junction" history book in the hotel or museum and immerse yourself in memories of this former bustling railway centre.

 Talk to the locals—you’ll find people are happy to share their town with you.

 Relax with a drink and a meal in town, enjoy a picnic in the Memorial Gardens or have a barbeque at Stockyard Reserve.